redeecash/elmx.data/README.md

     (H) options existing or to be created in respect of their securities;

     (I) material contracts, not made in the ordinary course of business, which are to be executed in whole or in part at or after the filing of the application or which were made not more than two years before such filing, and every material patent or contract for a material patent right shall be deemed a material contract;

-    (J)**NOT REQUIRED BUT RECOMMENDED**. balance sheets for not more than the three preceding fiscal years, certified if required by the rules and regulations of the Commission by a registered public accounting firm;
+    (J) balance sheets for not more than the three preceding fiscal years, certified if required by the rules and regulations of the Commission by a registered public accounting firm;

-    (K)**NOT REQUIRED BUT RECOMMENDED.** profit and loss statements for not more than the three preceding fiscal years, certified if required by the rules and regulations of the Commission by a registered public accounting firm; and
+    (K) profit and loss statements for not more than the three preceding fiscal years, certified if required by the rules and regulations of the Commission by a registered public accounting firm; and

-    (L)**NOT REQUIRED BUT RECOMMENDED**. any further financial statements which the Commission may deem necessary or appropriate for the protection of investors.
+    (L) any further financial statements which the Commission may deem necessary or appropriate for the protection of investors.